-Arguably the most famous pilgrimage center in Rajasthan, Dargah Sharif is the resting place of Khwaja Moin-Ud-Din Chisti.
+Arguably the most famous pilgrimage center in Rajasthan, Ajmer Sharif Dargah is the resting place of Khwaja Moin-Ud-Din Chisti.
 He was a Sufi saint who dedicated his entire life in the service of the poor and the downtrodden.
-The place is regarded one of the most holy places in Islam.
-The site is considered one of the most sacred pilgrim sites by people of all religions.
+The place is regarded as one of the holiest places in Islam and one of the most sacred pilgrim sites by people of all religions.
 The shrine is visited by millions of pilgrims every year.
-The Dargah was made in different stages and it houses the original tomb of the saint in a silver railing.
+The Khawaja Gharib Nawaz Dargah was made in different stages and it houses the original tomb of the saint in a silver railing.

 Dargah Sharif was built by the Mughals, which makes it feature splendid Mughal architecture.
-Hazrat Khwaja Moinuddin Chishty Dargah has various buildings, tombs, courtyards and Daalaans.
-Some of such structures include Buland darwaza, Nizam gate, Degs, Begami Daalaan, Dargah Shrine, MehfilKhana, Aulia Masjid, Jama Masjid, Langar Khana, Victoria Hauz and more.
-The Mughal tone given to the shrine truly makes it a masterpiece.
+Hazrat Khwaja Moinuddin Chishti Dargah has various buildings, tombs, courtyards and Daalaans.
+Some of such structures include Buland Darwaza, Nizam gate, Degs, Begami Daalaan, Dargah Shrine, MehfilKhana, Aulia Masjid, Jama Masjid, Langar Khana, Victoria Hauz and more.
+The Mughal tone added to the shrine truly makes it a masterpiece.
 In the inner courtyard of the shrine, there are two huge cauldrons with a capacity of 2240 kg and 4480 kg.
 These cauldrons are used for cooking kheer during special occasions.

 The best time to visit the shrine is from the month of October to March.
 It is the time when the famous Urs Fair is organized.
 During this fair, the Dargah is decorated beautifully.
-Ajmer Sharif Dargah is popular amidst devo Khwaja Ajmeri Saint Moinuddin Chishty, tees and travelers with different names, such as Khwaja Saheb, Khawaja Gharib Nawaz, Khwaja Gharib Nawaz Ajmeri, Khwaja Baba, Khwaja Sahib and Sultan-Ul-Hind.
+Ajmer Sharif Dargah is popular amidst devotees and travelers with different names, such as Khwaja Saheb, Khawaja Gharib Nawaz, Khwaja Gharib Nawaz Ajmeri, Khwaja Baba, Khwaja Sahib and Sultan-Ul-Hind.